Exo-SC

-Exo-SC (Korean: 세훈&찬열; RR: Sehun & Chanyeol; stylized as EXO-SC) is the second official sub-unit of South Korean–Chinese boy band Exo, consisting of Chanyeol and Sehun.
+Exo-SC (Korean: 세훈&찬열; RR: Sehun & Chanyeol; stylized in all caps) is a South Korean hip hop duo and the second sub-unit of South Korean-Chinese boy band Exo, consisting of Chanyeol and Sehun.
 Their debut EP What a Life was released on July 22, 2019.

 History

 2019: Formation, debut and What a Life

 During Exo's concert tour Exo Planet 4 – The Elyxion, Chanyeol and Sehun performed a song together titled "We Young" in Seoul and Macau in July and August 2018 respectively.
 The song was then released digitally through SM Station X 0 on September 14, 2018.

 Chanyeol and Sehun debuted as Exo's second sub-unit and first duo in July.
 On June 28, the unit's name was announced to be Exo-SC (shortened from SeChan), after the first letter of the members' names.
 On the same day, it was announced that the unit will release their first extended play titled What a Life on July 22, which contains six tracks.
 Exo-SC received their first-ever music show win on KBS's Music Bank on August 2, eleven days after their debut.